 52 Martin Crescent, Truro, NS

 The Nova Scotia Native Women’s Association have been offering programs, services and advocacy supports not only to Indigenous women and 2SLGBTQQIA people, but to Indigenous women, girls and 2SLGBTQQIA people across the province both on and off reserve.
-Primarily working from its main office in Truro we recognize that to truly serve the Indigenous women and 2SLGBTQQIA people, we need a stronger presence across the province and have expanded to offices to Sipekne’katik and Sydney and are currently working on finding office space in the Valley region.
+Primarily working from its main office in Truro they recognize that to truly serve the Indigenous women and 2SLGBTQQIA people, they need a stronger presence across the province and have expanded to offices to Sipekne’katik and Sydney and are currently working on finding office space in the Valley region.

 Eskasoni Mental Health Services/Crisis and Referral Center

 The Esaksoni Crisis and Referral Phone Line is available toll free 24/7 to Mi’kmaq across the province.
 They also provides online support through the Eskasoni Crisis Worker Facebook account.
 The line was created in 2009 as a response to a series of suicides and drug related deaths and are services of Eskasoni Mental Health.

 On June 1, 2020 Karen Bernard was hired as the Director for the Jane Paul Indigenous Women’s Resource Centre and is currently in the process of re-opening the centre with a new outlook of having a few extra staff available to support the clientele that will be accessing the centre.
 They now have adequate office furniture available for the new staff to work from with opening date approximately around the middle to end of July.
 They are working to build capacity to move toward prevention and not only sexual violence or human trafficking, by means of supporting initiatives that are brought forward by clients, community or service providers, while creating programming activities for the women and 2SLGBTAAIA people in the community.